 Irani says a ready audience helps his task.
 “Asheville embraces stories,” he says.
 “Stop anybody in the street and ask them how they got here; it’s always an amazing story.
 It just seems to be that kind of city.”

 The tale proves equally enchanting outside of Asheville.
-Irani launched a second Chai Pani in Decatur, Georgia, and he’s working on a stall in Atlanta’s Ponce City Market.
+Irani launched a second Chai Pani in Decatur, Georgia, and he’s opened a new Indian street grill, Botiwalla, in Atlanta’s Ponce City Market.
 He also received a James Beard Award nomination.
 As a result, the Atlanta media has tried to claim him, but Irani remains a proud resident of Asheville.
 “What if we did what we really wanted to do?” he recalls asking his wife.
 “I honestly believe because we were in Asheville, we were able to answer that question, and Chai Pani was born.”